clearlinux/swupd-client/docs/swupd.1.rst

             Installs bundles os-core and vi, along with os-core (installed by default).

+``repair``

+    Correct any issues found.
+This will overwrite incorrect file content, add missing files and do additional corrections, permissions, etc.

+    - `-m, --manifest`

+        Repair against manifest version M.

+    - `-Y, --picky`

+        Remove files which should not exist.
+Only files listed in the manifests should exist.

+    - `-X, --picky-tree=[PATH]`

+        Selects the sub-tree where --picky looks for extra files.
+To be specified as absolute path.
+The default is `/usr`.

+    - `-w, --picky-whitelist=[RE]`

+        Any path matching the POSIX extended regular expression is ignored by --picky.
+The given expression is always wrapped in ``^(`` and ``)$`` and thus has to match the entire path.
+        Matched directories get skipped completely.

+        The default is to ignore ``/usr/lib/kernel``,
+        ``/usr/lib/modules``, ``/usr/src`` and ``/usr/local``.

+        Examples:

+        - ``/var|/etc/machine-id``

+            Ignores ``/var`` or ``/etc/machine-id``, regardless of
+            whether they are directories or something else.
+In the usual case that ``/var`` is a directory, also everything inside it is ignored because the directory gets skipped while scanning the directory tree.

+        - empty string or ``^$``

+            Matches nothing, because paths are never empty.

+    - `-q, --quick`

+        Omit checking hash values.
+Instead only corrects missing files and directories and/or symlinks.

+    - `-x, --force`

+        Attempt to proceed even if non-critical errors found.

+    - `-B, --bundles=[BUNDLES]`

+        Only verify and repair the (comma separated) list of bundles if installed incorrectly.

+        Examples:

+        - ``--bundles os-core,vi``

+            Only runs the repair operation on the os-core and vi bundles.

 ``search {string}``

     Search for matching paths in manifest data.
 The specified {string}